ViscousTorque/py-simplebank-django/README.md

   * complete create transfer
     * update the balance, create enrties
   * renew_access_token
-* add frontend - will use Vue.js
+* do more frontend - using Vue.js
   * keep separate from DRF for future scalability
     * views
       * create_user / create_account